cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

        kubectl logs -f POD-NAME

 **Note:** Replace POD-NAME with the name of your Pod.
-{: .notice1}
+{: .note}

 ### Creating the Redis Master Service

 The guestbook applications needs to communicate to the Redis master to write its data.
 You need to apply a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to proxy the traffic to the Redis master Pod.
+A Service defines a policy to access the Pods.

 1. Apply the Redis Master Service from the following `redis-master-service.yaml` file:

        kubectl apply -f redis-master-service.yaml

-   include code.html language="yaml" file="redis-master-service.yaml" ghlink="/docs/tutorials/docs/tutorials/stateless-application/redis-master-service.yaml"
+   include code.html language="yaml" file="redis-master-service.yaml" ghlink="/docs/tutorials/docs/tutorials/stateless-application/redis-master-service.yaml" %}

+**Note:** This manifest file creates a Service named `redis-master` with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis master Pod.
+{: .note}

 2. Query the list of Services to verify that the Redis Master Service is running: